 Low fire behavior expected.
-These areas have received precipitation as the number of days since the last rain continues to increase ERCs and KBDI values.
+These areas have received some precipitation over the last week.
+With the current drying trend expect the fire potential to increase in these areas.
 The good RH recovery over night will help increase the fine fuel moistures.
 Ignitions may become established but should not spread rapidly.
+Expect several hold over fires to show up today in the areas that received lightning over the last couple of days.